-Long-tail keywords as an SEO strategy
+Long-tail keywords in SEO strategy

 The search engine optimization strategy has changed significantly in recent years and is still evolving.
 In the past, SEO experts focused on selecting popular keywords with as many searches as possible.
 It was enough to know the basic optimization techniques, and in a short time, it was possible to be on the first page of Google.
 Currently, the competition is more vital and more challenging to get into the Top-10.
 That is because more and more companies use the services of SEO specialists and more and more companies see the vast potential that is present on the Internet.

 Seven principles that you should follow when planning a strategy for long-tail keywords